+'''

 SCSI device 0,0 is not responding Can't open boot device

+'''

-This means that the system PROM was unable to read the boot program from the boot drive.
-Common causes for this problem are:
+The following are common causes for the system PROM being unable to read the boot program from the boot drive:

 - The boot disk is not powered on. - The SCSI bus is not terminated. - There is a controller failure of some sort. - A disk is failing and locking the bus, preventing any disks from identifying themselves to the controller, and making the controller assume that there are no disks attached.